A voice for

 • Dosage

-Often used for a maximum of 3-6 months
+Often used for a maximum of 3–6 months and then reviewed with the practitioner.

 • Plant parts used